KoBeWi/Godot-Project-Builds/README.md

 ![](Media/MainTasks.png)

 The tasks are listed from the Tasks directory of Project Builder.
-Each task its a separate scene with the root inheriting a special Task class, which extends Control.
+Each task is a separate scene with the root inheriting a special Task class, which extends Control.
 All configuration controls are part of the task scene.

 #### Custom Tasks

-You can create your own tasks by adding new scens to the Tasks folder.
+You can create your own tasks by adding new scenes to the Tasks folder.
 The easiest way to create a Task is by opening the Project Builder source project and creating a new scene using Task class for root.
 There is a script template that makes it easier.

 When implementing methods, refer to the documentation of Task class and the existing tasks implementation (the default tasks have their code in built-in scripts).
-If you are using a stand-alone version of Project Build, you'll have to copy your new task to the Tasks folder of your installation.
+If you are using a stand-alone version of the Project Builder, you'll have to copy your new task to the Tasks folder of your installation.
+In the future there might be support for project local tasks, but currently this feature is not a priority.

 ### Config